Label documents

 The way fields are named influences how accurately fields are extracted using generative AI.
 We recommend the following best practices when naming fields:

 • Name the field with the same language used to describe it in the document: For example, if a document has a field described as Employer Address, then name the field employer_address.
-Do not use abbreviations such as emplr_addr.
+Don't use abbreviations such as emplr_addr.

 • Spaces are currently not supported in field names: Instead of using spaces, use _.
 For example: First Name would be named first_name.

-• Iterate on names to improve accuracy: Currently, Document AI has a limitation that does not allow field names to change.
-To test different names, disable or delete the existing field and re-create it.
+• Iterate on names to improve accuracy: Document AI has a limitation that does not allow field names to change.
+To test different names, use the renaming entity name tool to update the old entity's name with a newer one in the dataset, import the dataset, enable the new entities in the processor, and disable or delete the existing fields.

 Labeling options